ChibiOS/ChibiOS/demos/STM32/RT-STM32F401RE-NUCLEO64/readme.txt

 ** TARGET **

-The demo runs on an ST_NUCLEO_F401RE board.
+The demo runs on an STM32 Nucleo64-F401RE board board.

 ** The Demo **